Running track

 An all-weather running track is a rubberized, artificial running surface for track and field athletics.
 It provides a consistent surface for competitors to test their athletic ability unencumbered by adverse weather conditions.
-Historically, various forms of dirt, Rocks, sand, and crushed cinders were used.
+Historically, various forms of dirt, rocks, sand, and crushed cinders were used.
 Many examples of these varieties of track still exist worldwide.

 Surfaces

-Starting in the late 1950s, artificial surfaces using a combination of rubber and asphalt began to appear.
+Starting in 1954, artificial surfaces using a combination of rubber and asphalt began to appear.
 An artificial warm-up track was constructed for the 1956 Summer Olympics in Melbourne, Australia.
 During the 1960s many of these tracks were constructed; examples still exist today.

 In the mid-1960s Tartan tracks were developed, surfaced with a product by 3M.
 The name Tartan is a trademark, but it is sometimes used as a genericized trademark.
 This process was the first to commercialize a polyurethane surface for running tracks, though it was originally conceived for horse racing.
 Many Tartan tracks were installed worldwide, including at many of the top universities in the United States.
 Among that list was a Tartan track installed in the Estadio Olímpico Universitario, home of the 1968 Summer Olympics at Mexico City, which were the first global championships to use such a track.
 Olympic shot put champion Bill Nieder was instrumental in developing the product and selling it for this first use in the Olympics.
 An all-weather surface has become standard ever since.

 Another Tartan track was installed on a temporary basis for the 1968 United States Olympic Trials held at altitude at Echo Summit, California, before being moved to South Tahoe Middle School, where it survived for almost 40 years.
-An original Tartan track is still in place at "Speed City" San Jose State University.

-Surfacing tracks has become an industry with many competitors.